 What is TikTok?
 TikTok is a Chinese, video-focused social media platform hosting a wide variety of short-form user-generated videos.
 Having experienced major growth in popularity over the past two years, the platform has become an important promotional tool for artists and musicians all over the world.
 In this article, we’ll guide you through how TikTok works and show you how to effectively use it as an artist to promote your craft.

 Why is TikTok important for artists

 Rather than being a strictly social media network, TikTok is considered a creative digital space motivating users to not only watch others create but also create content themselves.
-In 2018, it’s been reported that more than 55% of active users on TikTok are actually content creators.
+As of March 2023, 83% of TikTok users are actually content creators (meaning they have posted at least one video on TikTok).
 TikTok is also very simple to navigate and enables its users to consume a huge amount of content in a very short period of time.